 Want to be on the safe side?
 Never sign up for a service that uses your IP address and bandwidth.

-Secure your traffic with the TOP 3 safest VPNs
+Secure your traffic with the safest VPN on the market

 If you value your security and privacy online, you need to use a VPN.
 And not just any VPN, but one that’s the best of the best.